krkruk/OrionDoc/source/documents/proposal/proposal.rst

    * - SCH-MLST-0030
      - Milestone 3: Science, collection, maintenance tasks
      - :math:`T_0` + 6 months
-     - The rover shall be able to store speciment samples and perform basic scientific trials.
+     - The rover shall be able to store specimens samples and perform basic scientific trials.
 The rover shall be also to collect a cache object fulfiling the requirements.
 The rover shall be able to all defined 3 tasks with a user intervention.
 Rover automation shall be improved to the degree some manipulation operations will be done automatically such as approaching to an object.
 The rover shall be able to recognize, categorize and label basic maintenance-related objects.

    * - SCH-MLST-0040
      - Milestone 3: Autonomy task